Chirping Mallorca cricket interrupts Branson TV interview

 Palma30/08/2023 12:55

-Sir Richard Branson is back on Mallorca at his new Son Bunyola Hotel in Banyalbufar but it does not appear all is going to plan.
+Sir Richard Branson is back in Mallorca at his new Son Bunyola Hotel in Banyalbufar but it does not appear all is going to plan.

 No comments